SFe-Team-was-taken/SFe/sfe64-latest/format-specification/sfe-format-specification.md

 ## 1.2 Document organisation

-The sections in this specification map to the E-mu Systems(r) SoundFont® 2.04 specification document.
+The sections in this specification map to the E-mu Systems® SoundFont® 2.04 specification document.

 - Like the version 2.04 specification, section 1 and 2 gives introductory information about SFe64.
 - Sections 3–8 provide detailed information about the updates made to the SFe64 structure.